NethServer/ns8-mail/README.md

    name is considered.

 1. Mail storage.
 The user `@domain` suffix was removed in NS8.
-Mailbox paths are renamed from the old `user@domain` form to new `user` (yes, it is the same of NS6).
+Mailbox paths are renamed from the old `user@domain` form to new `user`.
 ACLs and shared-mailboxes.db files are fixed accordingly.

 1. "Full control" ACLs now includes the "delete" permission.
 Granted ACLs are upgraded as necessary.

 1. `root` user.
-In NS8 a **root user does not exist**.
-The mailbox contents are transferred though.
+Even if in NS8 a **root user does not exist**, its mailbox contents are transferred.
 For additional security the `root` mailbox is marked "disabled" in `DOVECOT_DISABLED_USERS`.
 It is possible to access its contents by either configuring it as shared, or by creating a "root" user in the LDAP database with a new, secure password.

 1. Quota temporarly unavailable.
 The new "quota count" Dovecot backend is used.
 Large mailboxes need a while to reindex the quota size.
 During